 Medicare is government-funded health insurance available to people age 65 and older, as well as people with certain chronic disabilities.

 When you enroll in Medicare, there are a variety of options to choose from depending on what type of coverage you’re looking for.

 - Part A, or hospital insurance, covers emergency room visits and inpatient care, as well as home healthcare, skilled nursing facility care, and hospice care.

 - Part B, or medical insurance, covers preventative healthcare such as diagnostic and treatment services for conditions.

-- Medigap, or supplemental insurance, is an add-on to original Medicare that helps cover the out-of-pocket costs associated with your plan.
+- Medigap, or Medicare supplemental insurance, is an add-on to original Medicare that helps cover the out-of-pocket costs associated with your plan.

 The coverage you receive when you sign up for Medicare depends on what type of plan you choose.
 Most people choose one of two options to cover all their healthcare needs: original Medicare with Part D and Medigap or Medicare Advantage.

-- Part D: In addition to paying for parts A and B, Part D costs vary depending on what type of drug coverage you need, which medications you’re taking, and what your premium and deductible amounts include.
+- Part D. In addition to paying for parts A and B, Part D costs vary depending on what type of drug coverage you need, which medications you’re taking, and what your premium and deductible amounts include.

-- Medigap: The monthly and yearly cost for Medigap will depend on what type of plan you choose.
+- Medigap.
+The monthly and yearly cost for Medigap will depend on what type of plan you choose.
 However, a Medigap plan will help pay for some of the original costs for Medicare parts A and B.